Chest physical therapy (CPT), postural drainage, and percussion are airway clearance techniques used to remove mucus and secretions from the lungs.

-Percussion – Cupping over the lung segment.
-Have the patient do purse lip breathing.
-Vibration – is done after percussion and you should vibrate towards the carina.
-Be sure to have the patient inhale and then perform the vibration while they are exhaling.
+Percussion involves cupping over a lung segment while having the patient perform pursed-lip breathing.
+Vibration is done after percussion, and you should vibrate toward the carina.
+Be sure to have the patient inhale and then perform vibration while they are exhaling.

 10. When should vibration be performed?

 When the patient exhales.